-- They provide more safety because you don't have to carry cash
+- More safety because you don't have to carry cash

-- You get immediate access to money with direct deposit
+- Immediate access to money with direct deposit

-- It's more difficult to spend more than you have
+- Making it more difficult to spend more than you have

-- They encourage saving by allowing you to transfer funds from a card to a related savings account
+- Encouraging saving by allowing you to transfer funds from a card to a related savings account

 What are the drawbacks?